 - What is the cost of the program?
 This is likely a major factor in determining which program you choose, so it should be one of the first things considered before you get too far into your research.
 You should have a general idea of how much you can spend on the degree program, so focus on those that are a good fit financially.

 - Where is the school located?
 Although you plan to study online, the school’s location may still affect your decision.
 Some universities offer a hybrid format, where students can or must attend some classes in person.
 Additionally, there may be student clubs and organizations, university events, career days, meet-and-greets, orientations, and mentorship programs you’d like to participate in that require you to be on campus.
-Proximity to the school may influence your final decision.

 Prepare for tests and applications

-Entrance exams aren’t generally needed for this degree, but admissions requirements vary depending on the institution.
+Entrance exams aren’t generally needed for this degree, but admissions requirements vary depending on the institution and program.
 Some have rolling admissions, while others require that all materials be submitted by a specific date.
 This could also be determined by the date the program begins.
 At some universities, online programs run concurrent with their on-campus counterparts, while others offer several start dates throughout the year.
 Check these deadlines and submit all required documents on time.

 Select your program

 Once you’ve gathered all the necessary information, it’s time to select a program.
 Be reasonable in your expectations, and remember that no program will be perfect in every way.
 Determine what your priorities are — where you’ll compromise and where you won’t — and compile a list, in order of preference, of all the programs you would be interested in attending.
 Apply to all on your list.
-Then, after you have all your acceptance letters, choose the one that’s highest on the list.

 Determine how you’ll pay for your degree

 Also, you may be able to transfer credits previously earned from an accredited university and apply them to the degree.
 Those who spent time in the military often receive special tuition rates.
 Furthermore, if your schedule allows, you can work part-time to help cover costs.
+If you already work in the field, see if your employer offers tuition assistance benefits.

 Best 50 Accredited Online Master’s in Health Informatics Programs